RedHoodedWraith/Group6-Rocket-ENGR301-302/project_requirement/project-requirement.md

 To meet the requirements of easy installation, the avionics package must be assembled into a single unit, with the exception of the battery unit.
 The avionics package must also be fixated with the rocket housing without any wobble.

 To meet the requirements of intuitive configuration and calibration, the avionics package should be able to interface directly with the base station without having to re-engineer the hardware of software on either, the avionics package or mission control.
-Calibration data from the simulation teams must be transfered in a user-friendly manner, such as either directly writing to SD card or wirelessly via the base station.
+Calibration data from the simulation teams must be transferred in a user-friendly manner, such as either directly writing to SD card or wirelessly via the base station.
 The software on the avionics package should not have to be manually recompiled from the toolchain.

 To meet the requirements of the launch and flight phase, the rocket must launch and sustain vertical trajectory, even under mild weather interference.
 The avionics package must also allow mission control to remotely tilt the trajectory of the rocket in-flight.
 The rocket is also expected to land without taking on critical damage, though cosmetic wear is excusable.
 Throughout the launch and flight phase, power management must ensure a stable power supply system-wide meaning no components should malfunction due to inadequate power.